 For example: if the intended size range for a helmet is 58 cm through 61 cm, the J head form would be the smallest appropriate.
 The J circumference is 57 cm while the circumference of the next larger M head form is 60 cm, exceeding the smallest size intended for the helmet.
-The largest appropriate head form would be the M because the next larger O head form has a nominal circumference of 62 cm.
+The largest appropriate head form would be the M because the next larger O head form has a nominal circumference of 62 cm.1

 Sometimes a manufacturer will use several different sets of foam fit pads to accommodate a single helmet structure to a broader range of head sizes.
 A particular shell and impact liner might be equipped with a thin set of pads for larger heads and thicker sets of pads for progressively smaller heads.
 So long as the shells and impact liners are identical in all properties, the fit pads will not make any reasonable difference in impact test results.
-As with previous Snell standards, all the fit pad variations can be included in a single certification.
 However, the head form selection will be based on the size ranges for all the fit pad sets.
 For example: a single shell and impact liner comes in three fit pad configurations with size ranges of 51-53 cm, 54-55 cm and 56-57 cm.
 The 51 cm figure dictates that the smallest appropriate head form will be the A with a nominal circumference of 50 cm because the next larger C head form has a circumference of 52 cm.
 The 57 cm figure dictates the J head form whose nominal circumference is also 57 cm.

 Of course, if the largest head form selected in this manner proves to be too large to fit within the helmet, the next smaller standard head form will be use instead.
-The objective method used to select the largest appropriate head form for previous Snell standards will determine whether the largest head form indicated by the helmet's size range is, in fact, too large.
+The objective method used to select the largest appropriate head form will determine whether the largest head form indicated by the helmet's size range is, in fact, too large.2